-A new contemporary art gallery space has opened within the House which is being used for a changing programme of exhibitions.
+There is also a contemporary art gallery space within the House which is used for a changing programme of exhibitions.

-Finish your time in the park with a walk around the old stables and say hello to the Clydesdale Horses and Highland Cows that you might see!
+Finish your time in the park with a walk around and say hello to the city's very own fold of Highland cattle.